Las Vegas’s main lots for impounded vehicles after a Nevada DUI arrest include these locations near the I-15:

 If you do not know where your vehicle has been towed, call the police department at 311 or do an online search at AutoReturn.com.

-After an arrest for driving under the influence, police officers may allow a non-intoxicated passenger to take the vehicle away.
+After an arrest for driving under the influence in Las Vegas, police officers may allow a non-intoxicated passenger to take the vehicle away.
 Alternatively, police may permit you to phone family or friends to come by and take possession of the vehicle.

 Ultimately though, law enforcement has full discretion over whether to get a vehicle towed to an impoundment lot following a DUI.
 If the vehicle is obstructing traffic or otherwise jeopardizing public safety, the police’s priority is to have it removed from the area as soon as possible.

-The only person who can retrieve a vehicle following an impound is the registered owner.
-It makes no difference if the registered owner is not the vehicle’s primary driver and is not named on the insurance.
+In Las Vegas, the registered owner is the only person who can retrieve a vehicle following an impound.
+It does not matter if the registered owner is not the vehicle’s primary driver and is not named on the insurance.

 The registered owner must produce a photo ID and proof of legal title, such as